 - ii.
 OB/GYNs.
-The MCP shall contract with at least the minimum number of OB/GYNs for each county/region, all of whom shall maintain a full-time obstetrical practice at a site(s) located in the specified county/region.
-Only MCP-contracting OB/GYNs with current hospital privileges at a hospital under contract with the MCP in the region can be submitted to the MCPN, or other system, count towards MCP minimum panel requirements, and be listed in the MCPs' provider directory. - iii.
+The MCP shall contract with at least the minimum number of OB/GYNs for each county/region, all of whom shall maintain a full-time obstetrical practice at a site(s) located in the specified county/region. - iii.
 Certified Nurse Midwives (CNMs) and Certified Nurse Practitioners (CNPs).
 The MCP shall ensure access to CNM and CNP services in the region if such provider types are present within the region.
 The MCP may contract directly with the CNM or CNP providers, or with a physician or other provider entity which is able to obligate the participation of a CNM or CNP.
 If the MCP does not contract for CNM or CNP services and such providers are present within the region, the MCP will be required to allow members to receive CNM or CNP services outside of the MCP's provider network.